UK Mortgage With Overseas Income: Why Residency, Currency And Evidence Matter

 This is one reason returning expats and globally mobile applicants can find the process oddly frustrating.
 A strong overseas career may have produced excellent earnings and disciplined savings, but the UK evidence trail can still look thin if the borrower has not recently used a UK current account, rebuilt a UK address pattern, or separated income, savings and deposit funds cleanly enough for a lender and solicitor to follow.

-NatWest’s packaging guidance says that, where requested, it will need one to three months of bank statements for the customer’s main billing account.
-The same page also says proof of deposit is required for purchase applications and includes separate sections for areas such as gifted deposit letters and foreign nationals.
+NatWest's packaging guidance says that, where requested, it will need one to three months of bank statements for the customer's main billing account.
+Proof of deposit is required for purchase applications and the guidance includes separate sections for areas such as gifted deposit letters and foreign nationals.
 That may sound procedural, but in overseas-income cases it often becomes substantive.
 If earnings arrive through multiple foreign accounts, if savings were built up abroad, or if the deposit has moved recently across borders, the case can become document-heavy very quickly.

 Tax residence can also muddy what seems obvious to the borrower.
 GOV.UK says that when you move in or out of the UK, the tax year is usually split into a non-resident part and a resident part, known as split-year treatment, if conditions are met.
 That is not a mortgage rule, but it is highly relevant context.
 A borrower who has recently returned may feel fully back in Britain, while their tax position, payslips and supporting documents still reflect a more complex transition.
 Lenders do not only assess income.
 They assess how stable, traceable and understandable that income looks.